psychopatz/eBuddyFramework/README.md

 - **Integration**: Easily integrates into institution kiosks for quick access.

 ## Motivation

+We aim to streamline the school's information helpdesk by building a framework for building an automated digital helpdesk assistant which is a valuable tool for freshmen, transferees, parents, students, and other people alike.
+Which can be access anythime, anywhere.

 Developed to address the need for efficient and effective communication within the CIT community, CITChat focuses on:
 - **Privacy**: Ensuring sensitive information is handled securely.
 - **Accessibility**: Providing information anytime, anywhere.